Driving in the Alps

 Filling your tank up in France will be kinder to your wallet than in the UK.
 However, when you fill up on France’s motorways, you will find that the fuel prices are higher than when you fill up at petrol stations on A and B roads.

-When you drive through France to the Swiss Alps via the motorways, you will need to pay tolls.
+When you drive through France to the Alps via the motorways, you will need to pay tolls.
 Most péage’s have contactless payments, but it is worth having some Euros handy.
 You can expect to pay around €70 on tolls in both directions.

 Also, remember that Switzerland doesn’t accept Euros, as they use Swiss Francs.